Code style and guidelines

 Java

 To enforce code style in Java project, we recommend to use CheckStyle plugin in IntelliJ IDEA with this configuration file.
-Please note that this config was tested with CheckStyle version 8.18
+Please note that this config was tested with CheckStyle version 8.18, it may not work to full extend in latest versions.

 General code style